 Macquarie continues to ensure there is appropriate focus on MBL.
 As part of this we have ensured that the MBL remuneration framework, consistent with the objectives of the framework applied across Macquarie, supports the best interests of MBL in the oversight, design and determination of remuneration outcomes for MBL.
 This has resulted in changes to MBL's remuneration governance arrangements including the establishment of an MBL BRC in June 2022.
-For more details, see the MBL Remuneration Report in the MBL Annual Report.
+For more details, see the MBL Remuneration Report in the MBL Annual Report, available on the Macquarie website.